mcastelli5/Customer-Segmentation/README.md

   - Something smart

 ## Results
-The deliverable for Ecom Co. was a clear time cohort segmentation of their customers over the past year based on their transaction history.
+The deliverable for Ecom Co. was a clear time-cohort segmentation of their customers over the past year based on their transaction history.
+This achieves Ecom's goal to better understand their customers, in addition to finding common purchasing trends across all customers.
+Depending on Ecom's priorities, this customer segmentation enables them to provide a tailored approach to each segment and attempt to gain value from this more strategic approach.

 ## Lessons Learned
 - The importance of normalization and sclaing for features (especially kMeans clustering since it uses Euclidean distance in the algorithm)